sita-samoa/sita-membership/README.md

 # and this command to setup demo users and members for dev (must run after composer build)
 composer dev

-# on prod you need to run this on a cron to process the queue
-php artisan queue:work database --tries=1

 # register for a google recaptcha site key and secret here
 https://www.google.com/recaptcha/admin/create